aspose-pdf/Aspose.PDF-Documentation/php-java/converting/convert-pdf-to-word/_index.md

 One of the most popular feature is PDF to Microsoft Word DOC conversion, which makes the content easy to manipulate.
 Aspose.PDF for PHP allows you to convert PDF files to DOC.

 **Aspose.PDF for PHP** can create PDF documents from scratch and is a great toolkit for updating, editing and manipulating existing PDF documents.
 An important feature is the ability to convert pages and entire PDF documents to images.
 Another popular feature is PDF to Microsoft Word DOC conversion, which makes the content easy to manipulate.
-(Most users can’t edit PDF documents but can easily work with tables, text, and images in Microsoft Word.)
+(Most users can't edit PDF documents but can easily work with tables, text, and images in Microsoft Word.)

 To make things simple and understandable, Aspose.PDF for PHP provides a two-line code for transforming a source PDF file into a DOC file.